simoninireland/epydemic/doc/cookbook/keep-network.rst

 reason for this is that they can then be run at scale, possibly on remote computers, without needing to ship lots of data around.
-We therefore package the experiment, and the local analysis of its results and end state, into a class (possibly built with multiple inheritance, for decomposition and re-use).
+We therefore package the experiment, and the local analysis of its results and end state, into a class, for decomposition and re-use.
 Because of this, we take care to spin-up and tear-down experiments cleanly, and this extends to the management of the working network.

 An ``epydemic`` experiment maintains a working network over a single run.
 This is created either from a prototype network, or from a